semgrep/bento/README.md

 ```

 #### Running Locally
-Contributors can then have Bento run for themselves using the project's configuration via:
+Contributors can run Bento for themselves using the project's configuration via:

 ```bash
 $ bento init